Gloomy Sunday: Legacy

 A cover of the song appeared on the Associates' second studio album Sulk, released on 14 May 1982, and named 'Album of the Year' in Melody Maker at the end of 1982.
 Lead vocalist Billy Mackenzie killed himself on 22 January 1997.

 The song's lyrics are featured in the bridge of the Dead Milkmen song "(Theme from) Blood Orgy of the Atomic Fern", on the band's 1987 album Bucky Fellini.

 A highly fictional version of the song's origin is at the heart of the 1999 German/Hungarian film Ein Lied von Liebe und Tod (Gloomy Sunday – A Song of Love and Death).

 A cover of "Gloomy Sunday" is featured on track three of Venetian Snares's 2005 album Rossz Csillag Alatt Született.
 It also samples Billie Holiday's vocals.

 The song inspired the 2006 movie The Kovak Box, in which a writer is trapped on the island of Mallorca with people who are injected with a microchip that causes them to take their own lives when they hear "Gloomy Sunday".
 The song plays during the movie, sung by the actress Lucía Jiménez.
 A music video from the cover was released as part of the movie promotion.
 The song also features on the soundtrack of Wristcutters: A Love Story (2006), performed by Artie Shaw.

-In 2008, Belgian artist Marieke Van Wuytswinkel used a sample of "Gloomy Sunday" in her work A Natural Morning.